masesgroup/NetPDF/src/documentation/index.md

   * No need to learn new APIs: we try to expose the same APIs in C# style;
   * No extra validation cycle on protocol and functionality: bug fix, improvements, new features are immediately available;
   * Documentation is shared;
-* **Dynamic code**: it helps to write a Java/Scala/Kotlin/etc seamless language code directly inside a standard .NET application written in C#/VB.NET: look at this [simple example](https://www.jcobridge.com/net-examples/dotnet-examples/) and [JNet APIs extensibility](articles/API_extensibility.md).
+* **Dynamic code**: it helps to write a Java/Scala/Kotlin/etc seamless language code directly inside a standard .NET application written in C#/VB.NET: look at this [simple example](https://www.jcobridge.com/net-examples/dotnet-examples/) and [APIs extensibility](https://jnet.masesgroup.com/articles/API_extensibility.html).

 ### JCOBridge resources